Glamping 101: Plan an Epic Outdoor Getaway

 • Find public campgrounds with rustic accommodations.
 For glamping on federal land (national parks, national forests, or BLM land), your best bet is to check recreation.gov and look under ‘camping and lodging.’
 You can also visit state park websites to see if the park rents cabins, yurts, or other glamping sites.

 • Book a stay at a private glamping resort.
 There are so many glamping resorts across the USA.
 We have stayed in yurts at Spacious Skies Campgrounds, in glamping huts at Huttopia, and at various privately run ‘glampgrounds’ on our travels.
-Glamping resorts are great for novice glampers as they are run just like campgrounds, with attendants who can help when needed, and communal campfires make it easy to mingle with other campers.
-The downside is there is sometimes a lack of privacy with sites close together.
+Glamping resorts are great for novice glampers because they operate like campgrounds, with attendants who can help when needed, and communal campfires make it easy to mingle with other campers.
+The downside is that privacy can be limited when sites are close together.

 • Book a private glamping vacation on a booking site.
 This is normally how we go glamping.
 Using various booking sites listed below, we seek out unique lodging opportunities whenever we travel.
 Most places meet or exceed our expectations, but it’s important to read each listing carefully.